Welcome to Portmeirion

 SORRY, NO DOGS ALLOWED ON SITE

-Portmeirion is a safe and exiting environment for children of all ages.
+Portmeirion is a safe and exciting environment for children of all ages.
 For reasons of health and safety we regret that dogs are not allowed on site.

 We do understand that the vast majority of dog owners are responsible but there are a few who are not.
 In common with almost all other visitor attractions we regret to advise that we only allow guide dogs on site.